Egypt: Monarchical Egypt (1867–1952)

 In 1914, as the Ottoman Empire joined World War I alongside the Central Powers, Khedive Abbas II declared support for the Ottoman side.
 In response, the British deposed him and installed his brother Hussein Kamel, who assumed the title of Sultan of Egypt.
 Egypt was formally declared independent from the Ottoman Empire but remained under British protection.

 After World War I, nationalist sentiments surged.
-Saad Zaghlul and the Wafd Party secured popular support, but the British exiled Zaghlul and his colleagues to Malta on 8 March 1919, prompting the first modern revolution.
+Saad Zaghloul and the Wafd Party secured popular support, but the British exiled Zaghloul and his colleagues to Malta on 8 March 1919, prompting the first modern revolution.
 This uprising pressured the UK to issue a declaration of independence on 22 February 1922.
 Sultan Fuad I then assumed the title of King of Egypt.
 Despite nominal independence, Britain retained military presence and political influence.